Growth of points on hyperelliptic curves: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Robert Lemke Oliver for suggesting the topic and for his invaluable guidance.
-The author also thanks Lea Beneish, Jackson Morrow, and David Zureick-Brown for their helpful comments and suggestions.
+The author would like to thank Robert Lemke Oliver for suggesting the topic and for his invaluable guidance, as well as Lea Beneish, Jackson Morrow, and David Zureick-Brown for their helpful comments on previous drafts.
+The author also thanks the referee for carefully reading the manuscript and making suggestions which improved the paper.